SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - _This does initially make sense since our tournament results are what our PES management gets to see._
 - _And the soc cares about getting funded by PES because that's how we get to go to more fun tournaments._

-**However, some of us believe that if you judge the club solely by its tournament wins, you may lose sight of what matters, and a number of unhealthy behaviors can creep in.**
+**However, some of us (me included) believe that if you judge the club solely by its tournament wins, you may lose sight of what matters, and a number of unhealthy behaviors can creep in.**

 - To win tournaments, you might start prioritizing your attention towards the people who already show potential and debate skills, to hone them further.
 - This could also mean that when you have limited tournament slots or resources, you give them to the people already performing well.